 - The Burnt Mill Academy Trust has appointed a Director of Careers to develop a career development program based on the Gatsby Benchmarks as laid out in the new guidance from DFE published in December 2017 and supported by The Careers and Enterprise Company, part of the London Enterprise Advisor network in partnership with the GLA, LEAP and the Mayors fund for London.

-Any student or parent at Burnt Mill Academy can book a meeting with the Deputy Headteacher, with responsibility for careers - Mr A. Ross by emailing firstname.lastname@example.org or calling 01279 300555
+Any student or parent at Burnt Mill Academy can book a meeting with our Careers Lead Mr A Cook by calling the school on 01279 300555.

 - Students can access literature around school which consists of:

 - Apprenticeship providers